Bearded-Hen/Android-Bootstrap/README.md

 ### Usage

-1. Copy [__fontawesome-webfont.ttf__](https://github.com/Bearded-Hen/Android-Bootstrap/raw/master/fontawesome-webfont.ttf) into the __assets folder__ of your project, as otherwise  __FontAwesome won't work__.
-In a default Android Studio project this should be located at __app/src/main/assets__

-2. Paste the following XML into a layout file to create a BootstrapButton:
+1. Paste the following XML into a layout file to create a BootstrapButton:

    ```xml
 <!-- basic button -->